mjz-smu/codelab_instructions/README.md

 ## What you'll do

 *   Install PerfKit Benchmarker
+*   Explore PKB command-line flags
+*   Consider different network benchmarks
 *   Run benchmark tests using PerfKit Benchmarker
 *   Inspect and using custom configuration files for tests
-*   Persist test result data
+*   Persist test result data to BigQuery
-*   Query and visualize result data
+*   Query and visualize result data with PerfKit Explorer

 ## Prerequisites